 The best way to keep the number of calories in your Scotch or other whiskey down is to drink it without additional ingredients. - Per standard serving size of the respective drink, not per oz (a neat Scotch has a way smaller size than a Scotch Highball, for instance):

-- Neat: As I said before, drinking your Scotch neat is, of course, one of the lower-calorie options.
+• Neat: As I said before, drinking your Scotch neat is, of course, one of the lower-calorie options and the best way to enjoy the distinct flavor of the spirit.

-- Scotch and Water: That is my least favorite of this selection.
-But ignoring personal preferences, like with Scotch and Soda, the number of calories decreases - if you mix 1oz of 80-proof Scotch with 0.25 oz water, the calorie amount per oz is at 51kcal.
+• Scotch and Water: That is my least favorite of this selection.
+But ignoring personal preferences, like with Scotch and Soda, the number of calories decreases - if you mix 1oz of 80-proof Scotch with 0.25 ounces of water, the calorie amount per oz is at 51kcal.

 Beware the Mixers

-Clearly, there are some way more sugary ways to enjoy your Whiskey that will increase your calorie intake per serving: Scotch Highballs mixed with Tonic Water or Ginger Ale, for example.
+There are some way more sugary ways to enjoy your whiskey that will increase your calorie intake per serving: Scotch Highballs mixed with Tonic Water or Ginger Ale, for example.

 If you look at whiskey cocktails like a Whiskey Sour, you increase your calorie intake a lot - for your reference: a standard Whiskey Sour with about 3oz has 173kcal.
 The cocktail with syrup and lemon juice will make for a sensational drink, though.

-That's, unfortunately, a big no. Alcohol, in general, always influences your metabolic rate negatively, so drink moderately or go for non-alcoholic spirit alternatives when on a diet.
+That's, unfortunately, a big no. Alcohol consumption, in general, always influences your metabolic rate negatively, so drink moderately or go for non-alcoholic spirit alternatives when on a diet.

 Yet, if the choice is not between no alcohol and alcohol but which alcohol, Scotch is a good choice.
-A regular jigger shot of whiskey (1.5 oz) contains between 105 and 123 calories, which is comparably low for alcoholic beverages.
+A regular shot of whisky (1.5 oz) contains between 105 and 123 calories, which is comparably low for alcoholic beverages.
+As a comparison, an average pint of beer contains 208 calories.

-Scotch also doesn't contain any carbs, sugar, or salt.
+Scotch also doesn't contain any carbohydrates, sugar, or salt.
 It also doesn't change your blood glucose levels as many other spirits do.

 Still, the calories of a serving of Scotch are empty.
 That means your body cannot use them to create energy.
 Plus, alcohol also causes an increased appetite.